adam-rumpf/combat-turtles/README.md

 A Python module for programming turtle robots to compete against each other in arena combat.

-_Combat Turtles_ is meant as a learning tool for intermediate-level Python students.
+_Combat Turtles_ is meant as a learning tool for intermediate-level [Python](https://www.python.org/) students.
 It defines a combat game in which programmable [turtle robots](https://en.wikipedia.org/wiki/Turtle_(robot)) move around a battlefield firing missiles to destroy each other.
 A parent class, `TurtleParent`, defines a variety of basic attributes and methods for these turtle robots, and an `ai/` folder contains a variety of subclasses of this parent class which define different turtle AIs.
 The main driver script `combatturtles.py` loads selected AI subclasses to compete against each other in combat.

-The player is meant to write their own turtle AI by extending the `TurtleParent` class and overwriting a few key methods.
+The player can create their own turtle AIs by extending the `TurtleParent` class and overwriting a few key methods.
 The game is run using discrete step events (at a rate of approximately 30 steps/second), with each turtle defining its actions on a per-step basis.
 Custom AI submodules (in the form of standalone `.py` files) can be added to the `ai/` directory to import the player's AI into the game.
 Several example and template subclasses are included in this directory to get the player started.
 See also the [documentation below](#instructions) for a detailed guide to writing custom AIs.
 Python students might enjoy competing against each other to see whom can come up with the best AI, while Python instructors might consider running a class tournament to encourage students to learn more about object-oriented programming.

 **This is a work in progress.** I am still in the process of adding features and fixing bugs, but if you are interested in playing with the latest public beta, please see the [releases](https://github.com/adam-rumpf/combat-turtles/releases) page.